Michigan Private Investigators Allowed To Use GPS Trackers

 GPS tracking systems are now one of the most called upon tools by police agencies and private investigation companies because of the reliability and efficiency of the surveillance tools.
 “When it comes to gathering intelligence and information in a covert manner, private detectives and police officers understand the value of portable vehicle tracking systems because the devices can capture a significant amount of quality location-based driving activity data without leaving the investigator in harm’s way”, stated a fleet management specialist for a GPS distribution company.
 Although there is no questioning or debating the numerous advantages of using a GPS vehicle tracker, some states are looking to pass legislation that would make it illegal for a person to monitor another individual’s automobile through the use of satellite tracking technology.
 In an effort to define and create boundaries about the acceptable use of GPS devices, the state of Michigan passed legislation that will allow the use of GPS monitoring equipment by licensed private investigators.

-With the new language in the Michigan law, licensed private detectives will be allowed to attach electric vehicle monitoring devices onto a motor vehicle without the authorized consent of the driver.
-What makes this legislation so important for private investigators is that it will allow detectives to covertly gather evidence on targets while keeping those involved with the investigation process safe.
-Since many portable GPS tracking systems are now designed with waterproof housing and exterior magnetic mounts that allow for easy outside placement to the under side of a vehicle, private investigators can quickly attach a GPS device such as the SilverCloud tracker or GPS Tracking Key within seconds!
+With the new language in Michigan law, licensed private detectives will be allowed to attach electric vehicle monitoring devices onto a motor vehicle without the authorized consent of the driver.
+What makes this legislation so important for private investigators is that it will allow detectives to covertly gather evidence on targets while keeping those involved in the investigation process safe.
+Since many portable GPS tracking systems are now designed with waterproof cases and exterior magnetic mounts that allow for easy outside placement to the underside of a vehicle, private investigators can quickly attach a GPS device such as the SpaceHawk within seconds!
 The data from a GPS device will provide detailed accounts of everywhere a driver has been and more.

 The Michigan Council of Professional Investigators was a strong lobbyist for some form of exemption that would make certain that their business would not be affected by any state laws prohibiting the use of GPS tracking technology

 Before the creation of GPS systems that allowed private detectives to have remote access to where a target driver and vehicle were moving, surveillance operations had to be conducted through visual contact.
-Private detectives would be required to spend countless hours following a target to gather evidence.
+Private investigators spying on cheating spouses would be required to spend countless hours following a target to gather evidence.
 This meant long nights and increased threats of danger for the private investigator, and higher costs for the customer.
-This was the old way of doing business, and when security products such as GPS monitoring systems became more efficient over a decade ago they changed the way information was recorded forever.
+This was the old way of doing business, and when security products such as live GPS trackers became more efficient over a decade ago they changed the way information was recorded forever.

 One of the great features of portable personal tracking systems is that they capture data with concrete detail, documenting the exact house a person stopped at and more.
-That means documentation of recorded events is not susceptible to assumptions by the private investigator, but rather reinforced by accurate and reliable satellite data.
-From a technical efficiency stand point, data from passive systems can hold over 100 hours of movement memory while storing data every second, meaning private detectives can acquire significant amounts of data without putting themselves in any potentially dangerous situations.
+That means documentation of recorded events is not susceptible to assumptions by the private investigator but rather reinforced by accurate and reliable satellite data.
+From a technical efficiency standpoint, real time GPS trackers can record locations as fast as every 3 seconds, meaning private detectives can acquire significant amounts of data without putting themselves in any potentially dangerous situations.